Rabadash8820/UnityAssemblies/docs/v3/faq.md

 1. **Why would I use this NuGet package?**
     The primary, intended use case for this NuGet is for Unity developers writing [managed plugins](https://docs.unity3d.com/Manual/UsingDLL.html)
     (pre-compiled DLLs that will be imported into Unity) that also depend on Unity APIs.
-    It allows developers to reference the Unity assemblies via `Reference` items in their project files, just like they might reference any other NuGet package or local assembly, without having to remember Unity's assembly paths or keep them up-to-date and cross-platform.
+    It allows developers to reference the Unity assemblies via `Reference` items in their project files, just like they might reference any other local assembly DLL, without having to remember Unity's assembly paths or keep them up-to-date and cross-platform.
     With the option to [use Unity as a library](https://blogs.unity3d.com/2019/06/17/add-features-powered-by-unity-to-native-mobile-apps/) in 2019.3+, developers might also use this package in native mobile apps created with [Xamarin](https://dotnet.microsoft.com/apps/xamarin),